-You are able to transfer your units to another person, provided the required minimum balances are met by both you and the transferee after the transfer, and you transfer at least \$500 (unless you are transferring all of your units).
+You are able to transfer your units to another person, provided the required minimum balances are met by both you and the transferee after the transfer, and you transfer at least \$100 (unless you are transferring all of your units).

-You will need to complete a transfer form approved by us and if the transferee is not already an investor in the Scheme, then they must complete an Application Form which can be found at the back of the PDS and online when available and provide information that allows us to verify their identity and address, before we can process the transfer.
+You will need to complete a transfer form approved by us and if the transferee is not already an investor in the Scheme, then they must complete an Application Form which can be found at the back of the PDS (and online in the case of individual and joint investors) and provide information that allows us to verify their identity and address, before we can process the transfer.